dazuma/toys/toys-core/README.md

 ### Tool-based executables

 But perhaps you want your executable to have multiple "tools", similar to other familiar executables like git or kubectl.
-You can include the same `tool` blocks, and even nested tools, in your config.
+You can define tools, including nested tools, by writing `tool` blocks in your config.
 Here's an example:

     #!/usr/bin/env ruby
     # frozen_string_literal: true